Charles Wood Director, UNL

 Office: Nebraska Hall W205.4

-As a representative from the Chinese partner, Xi'an Jiaotong University, and Associate Director for the UNL Confucius Institute Professor Yang's major responsibility is to assist the Director in planning and operation of the Institute.
-In particular, Prof. Yang is responsible for Chinese language teaching activities which include designing the curriculum and syllabi, selecting teaching materials and methods, and teaching quality supervision.
-She also works with the Director in organizing Chinese culture activities, submitting program application and activity reports to the Office of Chinese Language Council International (Hanban), and promoting exchanges between China and the State of Nebraska.
+As a representative from the Chinese partner, Xi'an Jiaotong University, and Chinese Associate Director for the UNL Confucius Institute Professor Huang's major responsibility is to assist the Director in planning and operation of the Institute.
+In particular, Prof. Huang is responsible for Chinese language teaching activities which include designing the curriculum and syllabi, selecting teaching materials and methods, and teaching quality supervision.
+He also works with the Director in organizing Chinese culture activities, selecting and hiring teachers and volunteers from China, submitting program applications and activity reports to the Office of Chinese Language Council International (Hanban), and promoting exchanges between China and the State of Nebraska.

 Christopher C. Heselton